Composite SLO essentials

 To address this, change the objective's name along with the required property.
 It resets the charts and starts new calculations. - After deleting an SLO, it's removed from all composites that include it as a component.

-Again, all further calculations, reports, and charts will be based on the updated composite configuration.- When a component you deleted was the only component of a composite, it remains a composite, although without components.
+Again; all further calculations, reports, and charts will be based on the updated composite configuration.- When a component you deleted was the only component of a composite, it remains a composite, although empty.

 - Since no component reports data for this composite, the whole composite won't report data, and no error budget will be calculated for it any further.